 - Which individual, social and societal determinants need to be targeted to help people take control over their health?

-To learn more about the Bachelor of Public Health, please click here
+To learn more about the Bachelor of Public Health, please click here.

-To learn more about the Master of Public Health, please click here
+To learn more about the Master of Public Health, please click here.

 From 2013-2017 the Unit for Health Promotion Research has been the main responsible organization for the educational export (curriculum development and quality assurance) of the Bachelor of Science in Health Education, Health Promotion and Epidemiology to Princess Nora Bint Abdulrahman University (PNU) in Riyadh, Saudi Arabia.

-The unit has more than 20 employees, combining expertise and competences from a wide range of disciplines and from different country contexts.
+The unit staff combines expertise and competences from a wide range of disciplines and from different countries.
 In particular, we have strong expertise in the areas of:

 Our academic competences derive from a wide variety of disciplines, mainly: epidemiology, psychology, medicine, sociology, anthropology, biology, political sciences, health services research and environmental health.